underwriteyourlife/officialsite/_posts/2017-10-04-Zucchini Fritters.md

 Total | --- | $3.31 | 553
 Total/Serving | --- | $.66  | 110

 In total, that is $3.20 dollars worth of ingredients and 481 calories that creates 5 inedible servings of zucchini and onion fritters.
-Per serving, it would be .64 cents and 96 calories.
+Per serving, it would be .64 cents and 96 calories... if you could stomach it.

 <h2> Step 1 </h2>